Jonathan2251/lbd/source/backendstructure.rst

 .. graphviz:: ../Fig/backendstructure/cpu0-function.gv
   :caption: Backend compiler, assembler and disassembler of Cpu0

+.. _enc:
+.. graphviz:: ../Fig/backendstructure/enc.gv
+  :caption: Encode, assembler and disassembler

 .. _backendstructure-enc-struct:
 .. graphviz:: ../Fig/backendstructure/cpu0-enc-struct.gv
   :caption: The structure for backend compiler, assembler and disassembler of Cpu0

 - Bytes: 4-byte (32-bits) for Cpu0.

+- Each MInst contains one single instruction.
+- The encoder extracts information from MachineInstr and places it into MCInst.
+  It then calls printInst() to generate assembly instructions or emitInstruction() to output binary instruction.
+- The assembler calls MatchAndEmitInstruction() to convert assembly back into MCInst, then calls emitInstruction() to output binary instruction.
+- The disassembler calls getInstruction() to convert binary instructions back into MCInst, then calls printInst() to generate assembly instruction.

 - The emitInstruction() of Cpu0MCCodeEmitter.cpp: encode binary for an instruction reused for both llc (compiler) and llc (assembler).